𞤱𞤫𞥊𞥅𞤳𞤵𞤲 𞤳𞤭𞤤𞤽𞤥𞤦𞤮 Wékun Kilɔmbo: Introducing a New African Writing Script

 Ku do gbada (evening greetings)

 For the first time, the Odù Ifá/Kpólí Fá and other indigenous Afrikan sacred writings have been presented in an African writing script.
 We are in the midst of profound history in the making.
-New Afrikans are finally taking on custodianship of this culture.
+New Afrikans are finally taking on custodianship of this ancient and beautiful culture that they once were cut off from.